1. Summary of Multics

 In the late 60s, GE Engineering designed a machine known as the GE-655, which used integrated circuits instead, and was much smaller and faster.
 The GE-655 shared the basic asynchronous design of the GE-645.

 GE sold its computer business to Honeywell in 1970.
-This is referred to as the "merger."
+This was referred to as the "merger," and was announced to GE employees on 20 May 1970.
 (See Jean Bellec's story of Shangri-La.)
 Honeywell renamed the GE-655 to the Honeywell 6000 Series and released the Honeywell 6070 in 1973; the EIS version was known as the Honeywell 6080.
 GE CISL became Honeywell CISL, still located in Technology Square, Cambridge.
 It had about 40 employees during the 1970s.

 MIT's Information Processing Center operated a Multics timesharing service with over a thousand registered users through the 1970s.
 Honeywell was a major customer of this service, and IPC, MIT Project MAC, and Honeywell CISL used the MIT site as the primary development tool for Multics operating system development.
 Project MAC's participation in Multics development gradually declined in the 1970s: its Computer System Research group widened its focus and dedicated a declining number of staff to Multics improvement.
 Some professors and student thesis research made valuable contributions to Multics during the 70s, and Project MAC used the Multics machine to develop and deploy its contributions to the ARPANet and TCP/IP.